openstack-archive/fuel-plugin-calico/specs/calico-fuel-plugin.rst

 Proposed change
 ===============

-Update the Calico plugin for Fuel version 6.1 to support version 7.0.
+Re-design the Calico plugin for Fuel version 6.1 to support version 9.0.
 This will  involve moving from the Juno to the Kilo release of Mirantis OpenStack.

 Support for HA deployments with multiple controllers will also be added.